GitHubChengPeng/homepage/_pages/Links.md

 - Fairness in Machine Learning
+  - [KDD 2023 Tutorial](https://dssg.github.io/fairness_tutorial/) - Addressing Bias and Fairness in Machine Learning: A Practical Guide and Hands-on Tutorial
+A Hands-on Tutorial
   - [Fairlearn](https://fairlearn.org/).
   - [AI Fairness 360](https://ai-fairness-360.org/).
   - A list of resources to understand concepts and applications of fairness in machine learning (ML) [Link](https://cgarbin.github.io/fairness-a-reading-list/)